 Myth 8: It's impossible to recover from an eating disorder

-Reality: Recovery is absolutely possible—and it happens every day.
+Reality: Recovery is absolutely possible — and it happens every day.
+Magnolia Creek can help.

-The belief that people with eating disorders never fully recover is not only false, it’s deeply harmful.
+The belief that individuals facing eating disorders never fully recover is not only false, it’s deeply harmful.
 This myth fosters hopelessness, discourages individuals from seeking care, and can even delay or derail recovery altogether.
-In reality, with timely, evidence-based treatment, most individuals can and do recover—not just from the physical symptoms, but from the underlying emotional and psychological distress as well.
+In reality, with timely, evidence-based treatment, most individuals can and do recover — not just from the physical symptoms, but from the underlying emotional and psychological distress as well.

 A 22-year longitudinal study published in the American Journal of Psychiatry found that more than 60% of individuals with anorexia or bulimia nervosa recovered fully, and many others achieved significant symptom reduction and improved quality of life (Eddy et al., 2017).
 Recovery looks different for each person, but lasting healing is absolutely within reach.